securesharelabs/vstore/README.md

 This software implements a first draft of **vfs** as an integral part of the vstore application, this may change in the future.

+## Usage

+A reference documentation is deployed at [https://vfs.zone][vfs].

+Usage documentation can be found in this document or in the `cmd` package documentation which also lists some examples [here][usage].

 ## Install